Wren6991/tt02-whisk-serial-processor/README.md

 Instructions are three-address-code, because we can afford the encoding space, and we are relatively register-poor so would like to avoid unnecessary clobbering.
 PC is available as register index 7, for reads/writes by any instruction.

 Register index 6 for the destination or first operand indicates a hardwired zero register.
-Using a zero register as the destination is useful for generIt functions differently for the second operand: index 6 indicates a 16-bit literal following the instruction.
+Using a zero register as the destination is useful for generating flags, and there are some useful pseudo-ops with zero for the first operand.
+It functions differently for the second operand: index 6 indicates a 16-bit literal following the instruction.
 (Of course there is nothing stopping you from executing your literals as instructions on different code paths, for bonus style points.)

 ## Memory Accesses